Why is it that just before my birthday, the

 contentment is usurped by a list of troubles and emotional baggage and

-does not work, but that is the only way they know how to handle their
+elevate how they feel about themselves.
+It never works, but that is the only way they know how to handle their

 insecurity.
 Their insecurity blinds them

-to good things that happen to anyone “below them,” because they are so focused
+to good things that happen to anyone “below them” because they are so focused

 on impressing the Joneses above them.